silvae86/silvae86.github.io/_posts/2021-08-19-git-rebasing-and-sourcetree.md

 I always regarded `merge` as generally safer option, although it made the commit history more noisy due to the merge commits that are introduced whenever we merge a branch into another.
 This noise can add up when many developers are collaborating across multiple branches of the same repository.

 - When you `merge`, you keep information about the commit from which you branched out of, and the merge commit marks the merge back into the base branch after your work is done.
-You know when you pulled new changes from the base branch.
+You know when you pulled new changes from the base branch, and when it was merged into the main branch.
+This keeps the full branching dependencies and history, but can make the git flow very noisy in large teams!

 - When you `rebase`, the commit timeline of your branch will stay linear even when you pull new changes from the base branch &em; but the timeline will give you no idea of when you actually pulled those changes.
+The dependencies between branches will also be lost, since you are copying commits from one branch to another instead of adding new merge commits.
+This keeps the history cleaner at the cost of traceability.

 ## A typical rebase flow